MishiMads/LangchainGenAIFromNeo4jTut/README.md

 # LangchainGenAIFromNeo4jTut

+First run this:
+pip install -r GraffyReqs.txt

-You need to download sentence-transformers so run this:
+Afterward, you need to download sentence-transformers so run this:

 pip install -U sentence-transformers